Spasticity

 Clinically, spasticity results from the loss of inhibition of motor neurons, causing excessive velocity-dependent muscle contraction.
 This ultimately leads to hyperreflexia, an exaggerated deep tendon reflex.
 Spasticity is often treated with the drug baclofen, which acts as an agonist at GABA receptors, which are inhibitory.

 Spastic cerebral palsy is the most common form of cerebral palsy, which is a group of permanent movement problems that do not get worse over time.
 GABA's inhibitory actions contribute to baclofen's efficacy as an anti-spasticity agent.

-Cause
+Pathophysiology

+Spasticity is usually caused by damage to nerve pathways within the brain or spinal cord that control muscle movement.
+This can cause an imbalance in the inhibitory and excitatory signals sent to the muscles.

 Spasticity mostly occurs in disorders of the central nervous system (CNS) affecting the upper motor neurons in the form of a lesion, such as spastic diplegia, or upper motor neuron syndrome, and can also be present in various types of multiple sclerosis, where it occurs as a symptom of the progressively-worsening attacks on myelin sheaths and is thus unrelated to the types of spasticity present in neuromuscular cerebral palsy rooted spasticity disorders.